-The Company's permit application was subject to a Nunavut Impact Review process.
-The Company received a number of public comment letters as a result of the process and has made significant effort to review and address the concerns raised.
-In July 2013, the Company held community consultations in Grise Fiord.
-The meeting focused on presenting the planned Phase 2 exploration program and to gather feedback to resolve concerns.
-A subsequent follow up session was held in Grise Fiord in November 2013 and representatives from Aboriginal Affairs and Northern Development ("AANDC") and Qikiqtani Inuit Association ("QIA") were also in attendance.
+The Company held a community consultation meeting in Grise Fiord in November 2013 and representatives from Aboriginal Affairs and Northern Development ("AANDC") and Qikiqtani Inuit Association ("QIA") were also in attendance.
 Based on the results of the November meeting it was determined that further consultation was required with the Hamlet of Grise Fiord to adequately identify and address concerns.
-The Company has agreed to withdraw its project application and delay its intended exploration program for 12 months so that a working group, comprised of the Company, the community of Grise Fiord, AANDC, QIA and other government agencies can be established to explore ways to progress the project whilst addressing the concerns of all stakeholders.
+The Company agreed to withdraw its project application and delay its intended exploration program for 12 months so that a working group, comprised of the Company, the community of Grise Fiord, AANDC, QIA and other government agencies could be established to explore ways to progress the project whilst addressing the concerns of all stakeholders.
+A draft proposal for the consultation process has been prepared and if acceptable to all parties, it is anticipated that the first meeting will commence at the end of March 2014.
+As a result of the delayed exploration program, the Company has applied for extensions to its existing coal licence expiry dates.